MGagiledevelopment/weather-app/README.md

 🔎You can see the work done at this link: https://api-app-weather.netlify.app (don't forget to authorize the location of the browser you are using 😉)

-# Tools used:
-HTML,CSS and JAVASCRIPT
+⚙️Tools used: HTML,CSS and JAVASCRIPT